-- Teachers use strategies that make instruction comprehensible to the ELL student. - Teachers are ESOL endorsed or working toward endorsement to teach English to speakers of other languages. - Students have equal access to the total curriculum, all school services and extracurricular activities. - Schools promote cross-cultural understanding. - School and district information is available in a language that is understood by the parent (when feasible). - Students in the ESOL Program receive assistance in basic subject areas in their native language when feasible through bilingual professionals when 15 or more students speak the same language at a school. - The District coordinates the ESOL Parent Leadership Council meetings and Parent Information Nights. - Newcomer/SLIFE programs are provided at the following schools: - Lucille Moore Elementary - Jinks Middle School - Bay High School - Arnold High School - Rosenwald High School
+- Teachers use strategies that make instruction comprehensible to the ELL student. - Teachers are ESOL endorsed or working toward endorsement to teach English to speakers of other languages. - Students have equal access to the total curriculum, all school services and extracurricular activities. - Schools promote cross-cultural understanding. - School and district information is available in a language that is understood by the parent (when feasible). - Students in the ESOL Program receive assistance in basic subject areas in their native language when feasible - through bilingual professionals when 15 or more students speak the same language at a school. - The District coordinates the ESOL Parent Leadership Council meetings and Parent Information Nights. - A SLIFE (Students with Limited or Interrupted Formal Education) programs is provided at the following schools: - Rosenwald High School